dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - **Description**: The schedule should be displayed on the screen within 3 seconds of selection
     - **Justification**: Quick schedule display avoids user dissatisfaction and saves time for busy professors and students
 2. **Location Accuracy**
-    - **Description**: The user's location should be track within a radius of 100 meters from the actual location
+    - **Description**: The user's virtual location should be within a 100 meter radius of the actual location
     - **Justification**: Accurate location tracking helps provide the optimal route, which is important for professors and students to get to class on time.
 This also ensures fairness for awarding and deducting points.
 2. **Friend List Synchronization**
     - **Description**: Updates of a Friend List should be reflected to the Friend List of all affected users within 5 seconds